 There is a particular speech given on HBO’s Game of Thrones in which one of its main characters defines chaos as a “ladder”; a tool that, if harnessed by the right person, can be as powerful a weapon as any for finding success.
-For a show that deals with dragons and ice zombies, such a concept remains interesting because it reframes the unpredictability and randomness of what we define as chaos into something calculated and strategic in nature.
+For a show that deals with dragons and ice zombies, such a concept reframes the unpredictability and randomness of what we define as chaos into something calculated and strategic in nature.
 It transforms discord and anarchy into the new world order, and the disorganized into behavioral auteurs, if you will.

 Desiigner, for the entirety of his short career, has mastered this concept to both his detriment and success.